davonjagah/AVA-VIVERA/TRANSACTION_STATUS_README.md

 ### IP Whitelisting

-- Only requests from whitelisted IP addresses can reach the Hubtel endpoint
+- **No IP whitelisting required** for this endpoint
-- Maximum of 4 IP addresses per service
+- Uses Hubtel's RMS API which is publicly accessible
-- Contact your Retail Systems Engineer to whitelist your IPs
+- Works from any server location

 ### Authentication

-- Uses Basic Authentication with your Hubtel credentials
+- Uses Basic Authentication with a pre-configured token
-- Credentials are stored securely in environment variables
+- Token is stored securely in environment variables
-- Never exposed in client-side code
+- No need to manage individual API credentials

 ### Error Handling